brackendev/SwiftPlayground-Pharo/README.md

 - [ ] Swift Playground `Print it`
 - [ ] Swift Playground syntax highlighting
 - [ ] Swift response string to Pharo object deserialization
+- [ ] Move documentation to the wiki
 - [ ] Move to Spec2

 ## Acknowledgements